 Golf in Shelby, Montana has a long and clouded history.
 Depending on who you talk to, the beautiful Marias Valley Golf and Country Club is the evolutionary result of three, four, or five different golf courses in Shelby.
 The old timers disagree as to where the first and second courses were located, but all agree that there has been a course to play in Shelby since the early 1900’s.

 The immediate predecessor to our course was located just southwest of Shelby.
 It had 9 holes, sand greens and prairie fairways.
 It also was hot, dry and windy and not very fun to play.
 In 1966, during a particularly windy men’s league night, a group of progressive golfers said that “Enough is enough, there has to be something better than this”.
-The Marias Valley Golf Course was born.
+The Marias Valley Golf & Country Club was born.

 These early visionaries, calling themselves “Green Grass,” looked into bringing water to their existing layout, but found out it was far too expensive to purchase water from the City to irrigate a golf course.
-They then looked at the cost of laying Astro-turf out to play on.
+They then looked at the cost of laying Astro-turf to play on.
 This was also a pricey option.
 Led by Bob Turner, the group collected $20 from anyone who would listen to their story and started the process of building Marias Valley Golf and Country Club.